storpool/storpool-cloudstack-integration/README.md

 ### Creating snapshots

-The snapshot is first created on the PRIMARY storage (i.e. StorPool), then backed-up on SECONDARY storage (tested with NFS secondary).
+The snapshot is first created on the PRIMARY storage (i.e. StorPool), then backed-up on SECONDARY storage (tested with NFS secondary) if bypass option is not enabled.
 The original StorPool snapshot is kept, so that creating volumes from the snapshot does not need to copy the data again to PRIMARY.
 When the snapshot is deleted from CloudStack so is the corresponding StorPool snapshot.

 TODO: Currently snapshots are taken in RAW format.
 Should we use QCOW2 instead?

-### Creating template from snapshot

-This is independent of StorPool as snapshots exist on secondary.

 ### Reverting volume to snapshot

-The volume is backed up to a temporary snapshot, then removed and recreated from the specified snapshot (the one to revert to).
-The temporary snapshot is then removed.
+It's handled by StorPool

 ### Migrating volumes to other Storage pools

 Tested with storage pools on NFS only.

+### Virtual Machine Snapshot/Group Snapshot

+StorPool supports consistent snapshots of volumes attached to a virtual machine.

 ### BW/IOPS limitations

-TODO!

-May be enforced for ROOT volumes created from templates with the help of custom service offerings, by adding IOPS limits to the corresponding system disk offering.
-Thus, changing the disk offering in "volume resize", may provide a means to manage BW/IOPS for ROOT volumes.
+Max IOPS are kept in StorPool's volumes with the help of custom service offerings, by adding IOPS limits to the corresponding system disk offering.

-Currently CloudStack has min IOPS, which is NOT SUPPORTED by StorPool.
-Thus, min IOPS should always be set to 0. (?)

 CloudStack has no way to specify max BW.
-Do they want to be able to specify max BW, or IOPS limitation only is sufficient.
+Do they want to be able to specify max BW only is sufficient.